Notice of Privacy Practices

 We reserve the right to revise or amend our Notice of Privacy Practices without additional notice to you.
 Any revision or amendment to this Notice will be effective for all your records we have created or maintained in the past, and for any of your records we may create or maintain in the future.
 We will post a copy of our current Notice and any amended Notice at all our locations and on our website.

-Our Obligations to You
+Our Obligation to You

 We are required by law to: